European Lunar Exploration Workshop

 Europe is going to the moon!
-In light of future exploration plans, C-Space will examine our nearest neighbour through the eyes of several international experts.
-This workshop will raise awareness of Europe’s activities and plans, addressing the motivations, challenges and opportunities presented by lunar exploration.
-The topics will cover engineering, medicine, manufacturing, physics, astronomy, geology and industry applications.
-The workshop will be hosted by renowned space journalist Leo Enright and will be a zoom event.
+In light of future exploration plans, C-Space examined our nearest neighbour through the eyes of several international experts.
+This workshop raised awareness of Europe’s activities and plans, addressing the motivations, challenges and opportunities presented by lunar exploration.
+The topics covered engineering, medicine, manufacturing, physics, astronomy, geology and industry applications.
+The workshop was hosted by renowned space journalist Leo Enright.

 Earth Observation – €6.4M Funding Success in DTIF 3 for CAMEO

-The CAMEO project, led by Prof. Gregory O’Hare from UCD School of Computer Science, offers a new approach to accessing international satellite/UAV/Land-based sensor data.
+The CAMEO project, led by Assoc.
+Prof. Michela Bertolotto from UCD's School of Computer Science, offers a new approach to accessing international satellite/UAV/Land-based sensor data.
 Along with mechanisms for combining these datasets with national climate, agriculture, and marine databases, tangible benefits for Irish industry, the public sector, and researchers can be realised, while also establishing Ireland as an international leader in the use of EO data for economic, environmental and societal benefit.
 C-Space will lead the networking and training aspects of the project, the latter in partnership with Space Industry Skillnet.
-The members of this consortium, led by UCD, are Professor Gregory O’Hare, UCD School of Computer Science; Vertice Integration Services Ltd T/A Vertice Cloud; BCC Risk Advisory Ltd T/A Edgescan; The Icon Group Ltd; Treemetrics Ltd; TechWorks Marine Ltd; EMC Information Systems International and Oracle Corporation Ltd.
+The members of this consortium, led by UCD, are Assoc.
+Prof. Michela Bertolotto UCD School of Computer Science; Vertice Integration Services Ltd T/A Vertice Cloud; BCC Risk Advisory Ltd T/A Edgescan; The Icon Group Ltd; Treemetrics Ltd; TechWorks Marine Ltd; EMC Information Systems International and Oracle Corporation Ltd.

 ESA Space Solutions Centre Ireland @ UCD